linux-china/spring-cloud-function-demo/README.md

 Spring Cloud Function with RSocket
 ==================================

-Expose cloud function with REST API & RSocket
+Expose cloud function with REST API & RSocket with R2DBC as backend.

 # Function signatures